kritag/k8s-yaml-schemas.nvim/README.md

 > Auto-attach Kubernetes & CRD schemas to `yaml-language-server` in Neovim 🧠⚡

 `k8s-yaml-schemas.nvim` enhances your YAML editing experience for Kubernetes manifests by dynamically detecting the `apiVersion` and `kind` in your buffer, then attaching the appropriate JSON schema for validation and autocompletion via `yamlls`.
+No file name matching needed!

 - 🚀 **Lazy-loadable**: Loads only for `yaml` files
 - 🔎 **Smart detection**: Extracts `apiVersion` and `kind`
-- 🔗 **Dynamic schema fetching**: Supports Kubernetes core + CRDs (via GitHub)
+- 🔗 **Dynamic schema fetching**: Supports Kubernetes core + CRDs + Flux (via GitHub)
 - ✅ **Better LSP UX**: Proper validation, better hover/completion support
 - 🧠 **Schema caching**: Avoids repeated requests